 Any smoker that can maintain steady temperatures between 225-275°F for extended periods will work for pork shoulder.
 Temperature stability matters more than smoker style when it comes to consistent results.
 Here’s how the main types compare:

 - Pellet smokers: The ultimate set-and-forget experience.
 They maintain consistent temperatures automatically and are ideal for overnight smoking sessions.
-The wood pellet flavor you choose matters — our best wood pellets for smoking guide covers the top picks for pork.
-See also our portable pellet grill picks for compact options.
+See our portable pellet grill picks for compact options.

 - Electric smokers: Reliable temperature control without the hassle of managing fuel.
-Just monitor the water pan to ensure it doesn’t run dry during the long smoke.
+Monitor the water pan to ensure it doesn’t run dry during the long smoke.

 - Offset smokers: Produce the most authentic smoke flavor and give you complete control over the fire.
 The learning curve is steeper, but many pitmasters swear by the results.